fkarg/fkarg.github.io/drafts/longtermplans.md

 Find yourself an accountability partner and schedule the first meeting.

 {: .box-success}
 You might want to take a look at [Execution Systems](#setting-up-an-execution-system-30min) before actually doing so.
-It explains a similar system that is synergistic with Accountability Partners, if Implemented right.
+It explains a similar system that is synergistic with Accountability Partners, if implemented right.

 ## Setting up an Execution System (30min)
 Accountability Partners is in itself a basic Execution System, and works best